Magisterial Bloc of National Concertation: Composition

 On May 17, although the formation of the group is not confirmed by Congress, despite the request, the journalist from El Comercio Martín Hidalgo reveals that the group could finally be made up of 6 members against the 10 announced in the resignations, for administrative reasons.

 The main problem found is the presence of four parliamentarians who are still officially registered within the Free Peru party in the National Jury of Elections, that is, the institution that regulates the parties and the national elections and the different elections.

 As stipulated in article 37 of the Regulations of the Congress of the Republic, "in no case may the members of Congress who belong to the same party form a separate parliamentary group", preventing these same four parliamentarians from joining the new group.
 Those affected are the third spokesman for the group, Edgar Tello, and 3 other members, Francis Paredes, Paul Gutiérrez, and Lucinda Vásquez.

 Therefore, the group could be formalized by the presidency of Congress with only six members.

-Position
+Ideology

 The group can be designated as leftist, since the members are from a wing of Free Peru.
 The main difference in terms of which party supports Pedro Castillo is that teachers want to evolve within the committees and want to chair the Education Committee.